joelchaconcastillo/OSPO_HMS_Fire/docs/source/index.rst

-Hazard Mapping System Fire documentation
+Hazard Mapping System Fire (HMSFirepy) documentation
 ===================================
+**HMSFirepy** make searching, downloading and retrieving data of the Hazard Mapping System easy.

 **Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.